Michigan Gun Laws

 Q4: What is the duty to inform in Michigan?

-Michigan is considered a duty to inform state, meaning you must notify a law enforcement officer about your concealed carry status when interacting with them.
+Michigan is considered a duty to inform the state, meaning you must notify a law enforcement officer about your concealed carry status when interacting with them.

 Q5: Can non-residents carry concealed firearms in Michigan?